We may earn a commission when you buy software.

 Panda Antivirus for Android Test

-Panda is ranked #5 of 28 antivirus for Android.
+Panda is #5 of 28 apps for Android.

 Panda free antivirus for Android includes anti-malware, a VPN with a 150 MB / day data limit, anti-theft, a call blocker, an app locker, and a permissions scan.
 Especially the last one, the permissions scan, is a rare feature we would like to see more often in other antivirus apps.